Updated September 24, 2022

 I wanted to know what a typical work day is like for the three founders now that they're into the established stage of their business.
 I asked them:

 are the hours long? is it relaxed? what about days when you have no events?

 Sometimes, knowing what type of things to avoid as someone entering a new industry can be just as important as knowing what to do.
 Another good example of this is in the car detailing business – some new business owners are tempted to jump right in and start chasing supercar-clients.
 It's usually a bad idea.

 I asked my three experts what they've seen other meal businesses do that is just madness.
 Things that shouldn't be happening in the industry, but still happen.

 what mistakes can make a meal prep business look unprofessional, and earn them a bad reputation?

-I've seen some businesses that make more money from add-on services and selling extras and upgrades than they make from their main business.
+I've seen some businesses – like an event planning business – that make more money from add-on services and selling extras and upgrades than they make from their main business.

 I wondered if there's anything like that in the meal prep business – are there services or products that can generate additional revenue for a new meal prep business, that can maybe help you grow faster and bring in more money?

 any add-ons, up-sells or cross-sells that can increase the total revenue from a customer?